Inayatullah (Guantanamo detainee 10028)

 Inayatullah, born Hajji Nassim (1974–2011) was a citizen of Afghanistan who was arrested in 2007 and transferred that year to be held as an enemy combatant in the United States Guantanamo Bay detainment camps, in Cuba.
 His Guantanamo Internment Serial Number was 10028.
-Nassim was held in Guantanamo for 3 years, 8 months, and 22 days until his death by apparent suicide.
+Nassim was held in Guantanamo for 3 years, 8 months, and 22 days until his death in an apparent suicide.
 The US claims he admitted being an al Qaeda leader, but Nassim denied this in numerous interrogation sessions.
 The US military claims he was headquartered in Zahedan, Iran.
 Nassim was the 19th captive to have been transferred to Guantanamo since September 6, 2006.

 Prior to the transfer on that date of fourteen high value detainees, who had previously been held elsewhere in secret detention centers run by the CIA, the USA had not transferred any captives to Guantanamo since the United States Supreme Court ruling in Rasul v.
 Bush (2004).
-The court ruled that foreign nationals (non-US citizens) held in Guantanamo Bay had the right of habeas corpus in US courts to challenge their imprisonments.
+The court had ruled that foreign nationals (non-US citizens) held in Guantanamo Bay had the right of habeas corpus in US courts to challenge their imprisonment.

 In late November 2008, the New York Times published a page summarizing the official documents related to each captive.
-The New York Times said that no further official records of his detention and only in March 2019 were his Combatant Status Review Tribunal findings published.
+The New York Times said that there were no further official records of his detention and only in March 2019 were his Combatant Status Review Tribunal findings published.
 They identified him as captive 10028 (not 10029, as published incorrectly elsewhere, including earlier versions of this Wikipedia page).

 Detention in Guantanamo

-The detainee called Inayatullah was later identified as a native-born Afghani named Hajji Nassim, according to his lawyer.
+The detainee called Inayah was later identified as a native-born Afghani named Hajji Zaddy, according to his lawyer.
 He was arrested in an Iranian border town near Afghanistan in 2007.
 His attorney said he operated a cellphone store there.
 He was transferred after that date to Guantanamo, after having been held elsewhere by the US.
 He was among 19 persons transferred to the camp after September 6, 2006.

 On May 18, 2011, Inayatullah was found dead at approximately 3:50am in the small recreation "pen" outside his cell in Guantanamo's Camp Echo.
 The cause of his death was hanging, and the US military released a statement saying that he died in an "apparent suicide".
-It said he had been an emir and a member of Al Qaeda.
 He was the eighth prisoner to die at Guantanamo; five of the previous deaths were reported by the Department of Defense (DOD) as suicides.
 Three of these were contested as manslaughter in an award-winning article by Harper's Magazine in January 2010, based on accounts by four soldiers who had been serving at the camp at the time of the deaths in June 2006.
 At least one of the other deaths was highly suspicious, with the prisoner, Abdul Rahman Al Amri, found hanging from an air vent in his cell with his hands tied "snugly" behind his back.